RobustNLP/CipherChat/README.md

-# CipherChat
+# CipherChat 🔐
-A framework to evaluate the generalization capability of safety alignment for LLMs
+A novel framework CipherChat to systematically examine the generalizability of safety alignment to non-natural languages – ciphers.

-Coming soon